-Orchids are perhaps the plants for which the growth medium is the most critical element that influences the growing of the plant.
+Orchids are surely the plants for which the growth medium is most critical to the plant’s thriving.

 Indeed, orchids develop a peculiar root system and it really deserves special care and attention.